netlify/netlify-plugin-lighthouse/README.md

 To understand how your site's performance compares across different parts of your site, you can specify different site paths where you'd like to run Lighthouse audits.
 Updates to `netlify.toml` will take effect for new builds.

-For example, this `netlify.toml` file configures Lighthouse audits for the root path of a site and the contact page:
+### Example to audit a site's root path and the contact page

 ```
 [[plugins]]